oracle/python-oracledb/doc/src/user_guide/lob_data.rst

 There are `four types of LOBs <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-0A692C1B-1C95-4121-8F95-25BE465B87F6>`__:

+    * CLOB - Character Large Object, used for storing strings in the database character set format. python-oracledb uses the type :attr:`oracledb.DB_TYPE_CLOB`.
     * BLOB - Binary Large Object, used for storing binary data. python-oracledb uses the type :attr:`oracledb.DB_TYPE_BLOB`.
-    * CLOB - Character Large Object, used for storing strings in the database character set format. python-oracledb uses the type :attr:`oracledb.DB_TYPE_CLOB`.
     * NCLOB - National Character Large Object, used for storing strings in the national character set format. python-oracledb uses the type :attr:`oracledb.DB_TYPE_NCLOB`.
     * BFILE - External Binary File, used for referencing a file stored on the host operating system outside of the database. python-oracledb uses the type :attr:`oracledb.DB_TYPE_BFILE`.
-See `BFILEs <https://www.oracle.com /pls/topic/lookup?ctx=dblatest&id=GUID-D4642C92-F343-4700-9F1F- 486F82249FB8>`__ for more information.

-LOBs can be streamed to, and from, Oracle Database.
+LOBs can be permanent or temporary.
+They can be inserted into, and fetched from, Oracle Database in chunks, as mecessary.

 LOBs up to 1 GB in length can be also be handled directly as strings or bytes in python-oracledb.
 This makes LOBs easy to work with, and has significant